AP-TGR/-test-frontend-live-coding-exercise-react-main/README.md

 Complete this React program to ask the end user a series of Yes/No questions, calculate and report the score back to them after each run.
 Additionally, calculate and report overall score for all runs.

+## Notes
+The application can be run using the commands provided above.
+I have created a separate `QuizApp` component using TypeScript and added the necessary development dependencies.

+## Improvement Suggestions
+- The app currently uses an outdated version of Node.js.
+It is recommended to update to Node.js version 18 or higher.
+- To address security issues, I have temporarily bypassed some updates using `NODE_OPTIONS=--openssl-legacy-provider`.
+- For better dependency management, consider adding a `engines` property in `package.json` to clearly specify the required Node.js version and other dependencies.

 ## Requirements

 Given I am a user accessing the webapp\